Epistaxis (nosebleeds) in children

 What exactly is the source of the bleeding?

-Usually, the source of the bleed is the front of the nose, closer to the nostrils, in the nasal septum, an area referred to as “Kiesselbach plexus”.
-This happens because this area is rich with blood vessels, it is located in the front of the nose and is prone to blows and often scratched or touched by the child, and also because the mucosa of this region is very thin and is easily injured.
+Usually, the source of the bleed is at the front of the nose, closer to the nostrils, in the nasal septum—an area referred to as the “Kiesselbach plexus.”
+This happens because this area is rich in blood vessels, is located in the front of the nose, and is prone to trauma.
+It is often scratched or touched by the child, and the mucosa in this region is very thin and easily injured.

 In most cases, the bleeding happens suddenly and occurs in one nostril.

-When the nosebleed occurs at night, the child will sometimes swallow the bleed and have either a bloody vomit or black stools the following morning (due to the blood having been digested in the gastrointestinal tract).
+When a nosebleed occurs at night, the child may sometimes swallow the blood and later have either bloody vomit or black stools the following morning (due to the blood having been digested in the gastrointestinal tract).

 What are the immediate actions one should take if they see a child with a nosebleed?

 First of all, keep in mind that most nosebleeds will stop on their own within minutes.
-Start by pressing on both sides of the nose, on the soft parts under the bone and tilt the child’s head forwards (remember forwards, and not backwards!).
+Start by pressing on both sides of the nose, on the soft parts under the bone, and tilt the child’s head forward (remember—forward, not backward!).

 A cold compress applied to the nose (to restrict blood flow) may be helpful.